Scotland's National Book Awards: Categories

 In addition, an annual student travel bursary is awarded to a creative writing graduate, and the Ross Roy Medal is awarded for the best PhD thesis on a subject related to Scottish literature.

 Past winners

 Scottish Book of the Year

-The Scottish Book of the Year award was established in 1937, and has been given annually since 1982.
+The Scottish Book of the Year award was established in 1937, and was given annually since 1982 until 2024.
 The award is open to novels, poetry and plays as well as non-fiction works on Scottish subjects.